AironDev/adminmodule/docs/customization/overriding-files.md

 ![](../.gitbook/assets/bread_controller.png)

-You can now override all methods from the [VoyagerBaseController](https://github.com/the-control-group/voyager/blob/1.6/src/Http/Controllers/VoyagerBaseController.php)
+You can now override all methods from the [AdminModuleBaseController](https://github.com/the-control-group/voyager/blob/1.6/src/Http/Controllers/AdminModuleBaseController.php)

-## Overriding Voyagers Controllers
+## Overriding AdminModules Controllers

 {% hint style="danger" %}
 **Only use this method if you know what you are doing**
 We don't recommend or support overriding all controllers as you won't get any code-changes made in future updates.
 {% endhint %}

-If you want to override any of Voyagers core controllers you first have to change your config file `config/voyager.php`:
+If you want to override any of AdminModules core controllers you first have to change your config file `config/voyager.php`:

 ```php
 /*